Goose Creek (Oneida, Kentucky): Along Goose Creek itself

-The precise location along Goose of Disappoint postoffice, established on 1883-01-19 but swiftly closed on 1883-02-15 by Perry Jarvis, is not known.
+The precise location along Goose of Disappoint postoffice, established on January 19, 1883, but swiftly closed on February 15, 1883, by Perry Jarvis, is not known.

 Jarvis tried, and failed, to establish another postoffice in 1899 named Remedy, again location unknown.

-Lipps postoffice was established at the mouth of Otter Creek in December 1901 by William O.B.
-Lipps, a lawyer born in 1869, but was rescinded in July 1902.
+Lipps postoffice was established at the mouth of Otter Creek in December 1901 by William O. B. Lipps, a lawyer born in 1869, but was rescinded in July 1902.

-It was successfully reëstablished on 1903-05-27 by postmaster Robert Woods, to close in October 1935.
+It was successfully reestablished on May 27, 1903, by postmaster Robert Woods, to close in October 1935.

 Some time before December 1934 it had been relocated upstream to the mouth of Mud Lick branch.

-Smallwood postoffice was established on 1876-08-03 by postmasters Jack Wages and John Lewis, and closed on 1879-02-13.
+Smallwood postoffice was established on August 3, 1876, by postmasters Jack Wages and John Lewis, and closed on February 13, 1879.

 It was named for a Smallwood family of pioneers on Goose, and located just downstream of Grubb Branch and 3 miles upstream of Mill Branch.

-Eros postoffice was established on 1899-09-01 by postmaster Christopher Levi Harbon, and closed in 1902.
+Eros postoffice was established on September 1, 1899, by postmaster Christopher Levi Harbon, and closed in 1902.

 It was just down from the head of Goose Creek.

+Harbon had originally wanted the name Callahan.

+It is possibly connected to the Erose post office on Pigeon Fork of Stinking Creek south over Paint Gap.

+In 1918, the Jackson mill was 18.5 mile upstream of Manchester on Goose itself, with Isaac Jackson having a mine 0.25 mile upstream on Hun Jackson Branch, and a house 1.25 mile upstream on Indian Grave Branch.

 Goose Rock

-Goose Rock postoffice was established on 1891-08-11 by postmaster Charles W. Sevier.
+Goose Rock postoffice was established on August 11, 1891, by postmaster Charles W. Sevier.

 It was located at several points along Goose Creek, starting with across the creek from the mouth of Schoolhouse Branch, then to the mouth of Rocky Branch, then up Rocky Branch, then to Grannies Branch, then to a place named The Cut (near its original location), and by the turn of the 21st century at the mouth of Grannies Branch.

 The area encompassed by all of these locations and served by the postoffice, includes a Goose Rock consolidated school.

 The name according to oral tradition supposedly originates with a goose making its nest on a rock in the middle of the creek.

 However, there actually is not such a rock to be found, and possibly the nest, if there ever was one, was on a bluff overlooking the postoffice.